Italy budget tussle goes down to wire, upsets markets

 Tria has softened an initial insistence the deficit should not exceed 1.6 percent of gross domestic product and is now willing to accept a ratio of around 1.9 percent, government sources have said.

-That would compare with a current target of 1.6 percent for this year, and would be sharply up from a 0.8 percent goal penciled in for 2019 by the previous center-left administration.
+That would compare with a current target of 1.6 percent for this year, and would be sharply up from a 0.8 percent goal pencilled in for 2019 by the previous center-left administration.

-Tria’s Treasury department forecasts that a 2019 deficit above 1.9 percent would put at risk debt containment, a source familiar with the matter said on Thursday.
+Tria’s Treasury department forecasts that a 2019 deficit above 1.9 percent would put at risk the containment of Italy’s debt, the highest in Europe after Greece, a source familiar with the matter said on Thursday.

-However, the League and 5-Star, which formed a government in June, have both been pushing for a deficit between 2 percent and 2.5 percent to fund their election promises.
+However, the League and 5-Star, which formed a government in June, have been pushing for more to fund their election promises.

 Late on Wednesday a source from the ruling majority said the parties wanted the goal set at 2.4 percent, as meetings continued to try to break the impasse.